 Where to find the best croissants, cookies, lemon tarts, eclairs and more in the city of pastries.

-I often joke that I have a talent for sniffing bakeries out like a bloodhound, and nowhere is this skill put to the test more than in Paris.
 As I walk and run through the city, the whiff of butter and yeast stops me in my tracks, I just remembered how I found this thinking of you cookies.
 If I follow my nose down a narrow cobblestone street, I’m often delighted by what I find.
 These are my favorite bakeries in Paris.

 Travelproper tip: If you don’t speak French, visiting a bakery in Paris can be intimidating.
 Here are my tips for ordering bread and pastries like a local.